fierytortilla/GoDB/README.md

 Scripts located in *load/sh*, *load/py* and *load/pl*.
 All scripts rely on the files in the *cfg* directory to find both data and the MongoDb database, there are examples for five different assay platforms in the *cfg* directory.

-Once the cfg files are set up and, assuming the MongoDb collections listed in the next section are either non-existent or do not already contain data for the assay type in question with all indexes dropped three scripts can be run from the *load/sh* directory:
+Once the cfg files are set up and, assuming the MongoDb collections listed in the next section are either non-existent or do not already contain data for the assay type in question with all indexes dropped three scripts can be run from the *load/sh* directory.
+Ensure the main config file has been sourced first.

-- load_variants_from_vcf_files.sh \<full path to assay platform cfg file\>
+- load_variants_from_vcf_files.sh

-- load_samples.sh \<full path to assay platform cfg file\>
+- load_samples.sh

-- load_filepaths.sh \<full path to assay platform cfg file\>
+- load_filepaths.sh

 NOTES:
 - *assay type* is an assigned tag which must be unique for each assay type (SNP Panel) - assaytype examples in use in the current implementation are: "affy", "illumina", "broad", "metabo".